Last updated: September 15, 2023

 Gig workers, real estate agents, self-employed people, and small business owners are all able to deduct the miles they accrue while traveling for work.
 Members of the military and people who work for a charitable organization can also deduct a fixed amount for every mile they drive.

-There are 2 ways for accounting for the mileage deduction amount and I’m going to show you both, along with other details you need to know in order to keep a mileage log that is 100% sufficient for any IRS audits.
+There are 2 ways to calculate the mileage deduction amount and I’m going to show you both, along with other details you need to know to keep a mileage log that is 100% sufficient for any IRS audits.

 “How do I know if I qualify for mileage tax deduction?”

 If you conduct business-related errands with your vehicle, you’re eligible for a business mileage tax deduction.

 For instance, if you’re the owner of a construction working company, the miles you drive from the office to a worksite are considered business miles and, therefore deductible as a business expense.